thoughtspot/ts-chart-sdk/example/custom-bar-chart/README.md

 /src/style.css
 ```

-2. Clear `main.ts` and rename it to `custom-charts.ts`
+1. Clear `main.ts` and rename it to `custom-charts.ts`.
+This step is not necessary but we advice this nomenclature of files.

-3. Replace the content of `index.html` with the following snippet:
+2. Replace the content of `index.html` with the following snippet:
 ```html
 <!DOCTYPE html>
 <html lang="en">